efsalvarenga/arrival_pcs/System.md

 In **Combat** situations, **Armour** defines the **DC**.
 Effect is deducted from NPCs' Vigour.
 And NPCs would have their own rounds, attacking back against PCs - i.e. GM rolls dice for NPCs in combat.
 In other skill applications, the Player rolling dice is sufficient to adjudicate consequences to both PCs and NPCs.

-# Challenges
+# Challenges (DC)
 ## NPCs as challenges

-- NPCs have 3 attributes, just like PCs: Hard, Edge and Grip.
+- NPCs have 3 attributes, just like PCs.
+These attributes are, however, also used actively.
 - Their Level is equal to the sum of the 3 attributes.
-- Their Resistance die equals the die with twice as many sizes as the attribute.
+- Their challenge die equals the die as many sizes as their attribute (scaled down).
-- They don't, however, have three separate resource pools.
-- A single resource pool (progress clock) is tracked, and it's value is 5 + Level.
-- Once the progress clock is depleted, the NPC is defeated - with swords or tongs or both.

 ## World as challenges